Scrum (rugby union): Infringements

 There are a large number of rules regarding the specifics of what can and cannot be done during a scrum.
 This is mainly for safety reasons, because if a scrum is not conducted properly there is a greater chance of injury.
 Many of the rules regard behaviour of the front row.
 Front rowers must engage square on, rather than bore in on an angle.
 The tight-head prop doing this limits the movement of the opposing hooker.
 As well, a loose-head prop pushing into the opposition tight-head prop's chest causing their body to pop out of the scrum.
 Both infringements are punished with penalties.
 Front-rowers are also banned from twisting their bodies, pulling opponents, or doing anything that might collapse the scrum.
 They must not push an opponent in the air.
 Finally, the back row must remain bound until the ball has left the scrum.
 For flankers, this means keeping one arm, up to the shoulder, in contact with the scrum.
-The no. 8 must have both hands touching the scrum until the scrum has ended.
+The number 8 must have both hands touching the scrum until the scrum has ended.

 Other rules regard the scrum-halves and how they throw in the ball.
 The scrum must be stable, stationary and parallel to the goal-lines when they feed the ball; otherwise a free kick is awarded to the non-offending team.
 If the scrum is acceptable then the scrum-half must feed the ball into the scrum without delay.
 The referee will often warn a team and if the warning is not heeded the opposition is awarded a free kick.
 The ball must be fed into the middle of the tunnel with its major axis parallel to the ground and touchline.
 The ball must be thrown in quickly and in a single movement — this means that a feed cannot be faked.
 Once the ball has left the hands of the scrum-half the scrum has begun.